jupiny/ndic/README.rst

     >>> ndic.search('apple')
     '사과'

-Conversely, entering a Korean word as the function argument will return the corresponding English word(s).
+Conversely, entering a Korean word as the ``search`` function argument will return the corresponding English word(s).

 ::